cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 FROM
 ----

 Subqueries can also be used within the **FROM** clause of a **SELECT** query, in which case the subquery result acts like a table containing exactly the data returned by the subquery.
 In this usage, the subquery expression *must* be given a name using aliasing.
 The subquery cannot be correlated!
 The subquery expression can be used to obtain computed data not available in any table in the database.
-For example, above we used a correlated subquery to retrieve author book counts on a row-by-row basis to go with each book title.
-We could instead compute all author totals using an uncorrelated subquery, and then join to the result as if it were a table.
+For example, above we used a correlated subquery to retrieve author's book counts on a row-by-row basis to go with each book title.
+We could instead compute all author totals using an uncorrelated subquery, and then join each to the result as if it were a table.
 (Here the subquery uses both grouping and aggregation, covered in :numref:`Chapter {number} <grouping-chapter>`.)

 ::